Gattermeier/curated/podcasts.md

 - Planet Money
 The economy, explained, with stories and surprises.
 - Intelligence Squared
 - The Moth
 - Sci Fri
 Each week, host Ira Flatow interviews scientists and inventors covering everything about science and technology creating entertaining and educational stories everyone should have heard about
 - Freakonomics Radio
 Discovering the hidden side of everything - with Stephen J. Dubner and Steve Levitt.
 Each week, hear surprising conversations that explore the riddles of everyday life and the weird wrinkles of human nature—from cheating and crime to parenting and sports.
-- Note to Self
 - Invisibilia
 Invisibilia (Latin for invisible things) is about the invisible forces that control human behavior – ideas, beliefs, assumptions and emotions.
 Co-hosted by Lulu Miller, Hanna Rosin and Alix Spiegel, Invisibilia interweaves narrative storytelling with scientific research that will ultimately make you see your own life differently.
 - Serial
+Serial is a podcast from the creators of This American Life, hosted by Sarah Koenig.
+Serial unfolds one story - a true story - over the course of a whole season.
+The show follows the plot and characters wherever they lead, through many surprising twists and turns.
 - About Race
 If you are American (but especially if you are not but live in America) - this show will help you better understand the complexities, nuances and obviousnesses of race, society and history in the United States: Co-discussants Anna Holmes, Baratunde Thurston, Raquel Cepeda and Tanner Colby host a lively multiracial, interracial conversation about the ways we can’t talk, don’t talk, would rather not talk, but intermittently, fitfully, embarrassingly do talk about culture, identity, politics, power, and privilege in our pre-post-yet-still-very-racial America.
 - Think Again